UK Responsible Person

 Grace period for a UK Responsible Person

 The requirement for a manufacturer to have in place a UK Responsible Person is in line with the grace period for registering your devices with the MHRA.
-Details of the grace period for registrations is set out in our guidance on registrations.
+Details of the grace period for registrations is given in guidance on registrations.

 However, manufacturers may wish to appoint a UK Responsible Person before the end of the grace period for post-market surveillance purposes.
 Manufacturers will also need to take into consideration that they might need some time to establish a UK Responsible Person and draw up a mandate.